dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Introduction.md

 The most common ingestion scenario is importing flat files into your Splice Machine database. process significantly improves data loading performance by temporarily splitting your tables and indexes into Hadoop HFiles and loading your data from those files.

 Splice Machine provides two major pathways for importing data and indexes from flat files into your database: our *standard import* system procedures are great for flat files, and our *bulk HFile import* procedures boosts performance by pre-splitting your data into Hadoop HFiles and ingesting those.
-Each pathway has several variations that offer different levels of complexity, performance, and functionality, as summarized in the following table:
+Each pathway has several variations that offer different levels of complexity, performance, and functionality. as summarized in the following table:

 <table>
     <col width="10%" />